Gershonbest/lavaAI/README.md

 # LavaAI
-* An endpoint for AI task.
+* An endpoint for your AI task.
 1. text summarization
+2. pdf and note summarization
-2. youtube video transcription and summarization
+3. youtube video transcription and summarization
-3. audio file transcription and summarization
+4. audio file transcription and summarization
-4. whisper real-time and offline transcription
+5. real-time transcription